timjstewart/jscratch-mode/README.md

 jscratch-mode
 =============

-An Emacs mode that lets you quickly experiment with Java.
+An Emacs major mode that lets you quickly experiment with Java.

 Installation
 ============